rems-project/cn-tutorial/docs/getting-started/tutorials/pointers.md

 ```

 <span style="color:red">
 BCP: Does this belong here?
+Could it go in the later section on numeric types?
 </span>
 The CN variables `P` and `Q` (resp. `P_post` and `Q_post`) for the pointee values of `p` and `q` before (resp. after) the execution of `add` have CN basetype `u32`, so unsigned 32-bit integers, matching the C `unsigned` type.
 Like C’s unsigned integer arithmetic, CN unsigned values wrap around when exceeding the value range of the type.
 Hence, the postcondition `return == P + Q` holds also when the sum of `P` and `Q` is greater than the maximal `unsigned int` value.

-In the following we will sometimes use unsigned integer types to focus on specifying memory ownership, rather than the conditions necessary to show absence of C arithmetic undefined behaviour.

 ## Exercises